Trupti2502/Stock-Analysis/README.md

 # STOCK DATA STREAMING AND ANALYSIS

 ## DESCRIPTION
-* This project includes live streaming of data from a stock analysis website tiingo.com.
+* This project includes live streaming of data from a stock analysis website tiingo.com,Alpha Vantage.
-* The data from Forex trading API is streamed through Kafka.
+* The data from Forex and EV trading API is streamed through Kafka.
 * After streaming, the data stored in topics is analysed.
 * The analysis of data is visualized in Jupyter notebook for various use cases.